MaliosDark/rotelyx-chat/README.md

-  rotelyx_config.dart   endpoints; no Default, no environment override meeting_code.dart     the 29-character string a QR carries attachment.dart       files as messages, 5 MB, marker-prefixed push.dart             waking a device, batch registration only
+  rotelyx_config.dart   endpoints; no Default, no environment override meeting_code.dart     the 29-character string a QR carries attachment.dart       files as messages, 5 MB, marker-prefixed quoted.dart           a reply, carrying its own excerpt ephemeral.dart        a message that expires, and what identifies it burn_clock.dart       when each side's countdown starts, and why it is one event signal.dart           receipts, reactions, pictures, call signalling alerts.dart           whether to interrupt somebody lock.dart             the application PIN, and what it does not protect passphrase.dart       generating one, with the entropy stated calls.dart            placing, ringing, answering, hanging up call_state.dart       who may do which of those, and when call_loop.dart        the twenty millisecond loop a call is made of push.dart             waking a device, and why the token carries no tag

-lib/platform/           the four things a browser does that a phone does not socket*.dart          package:web WebSocket, or dart:io's host*.dart            URL strategy and the boot screen, or nothing file_pick*.dart       an <input type=file>, or not built yet
+lib/platform/           what a browser does that a phone does not, and back socket*.dart          package:web WebSocket, or dart:io's host*.dart            URL strategy and the boot screen, or nothing file_pick*.dart       an <input type=file>, or the system document picker notify*.dart          the Notification API, or a channel to Android call_audio.dart       the microphone and speaker, in 20 ms frames apple_push*.dart      registering with Apple, or nothing

-lib/qr/                 a QR reader written here rather than imported tables.dart           the standard's block and alignment tables decode.dart           modules to text: format, mask, layout, Reed-Solomon detect.dart           camera frame to modules: binarise, locate, sample camera*.dart          getUserMedia and the frame loop, or not built yet
+lib/qr/                 a QR reader written here rather than imported tables.dart           the standard's block and alignment tables decode.dart           modules to text: format, mask, layout, Reed-Solomon detect.dart           camera frame to modules: binarise, locate, sample camera*.dart          getUserMedia, or CameraX through a texture

 lib/ui/
-  app.dart              the shell, four surfaces, no router theme.dart            the design system widgets.dart          buttons, fields, chips, notes brand.dart            the logo, and the QR that carries it screens/unlock.dart   whether this device keeps anything screens/home.dart     two panes, collapsing below 900 px screens/pair.dart     QR, phrase, or invitation screens/scan.dart     the camera, with a typed fallback always present screens/chat.dart     the conversation, safety number on the wall screens/settings.dart
+  app.dart              the shell and its surfaces, no router theme.dart            the design system widgets.dart          buttons, fields, chips, notes brand.dart            the logo, and the QR that carries it gestures.dart         swipe from the edge, pull for settings burn.dart             the fire, and the shader that draws it screens/unlock.dart   whether this device keeps anything screens/pin.dart      the PIN, on a keypad that does not move screens/home.dart     two panes, collapsing below 900 px screens/pair.dart     QR, phrase, or invitation screens/scan.dart     the camera, with a typed fallback always present screens/chat.dart     the conversation, safety number on the wall screens/contact.dart  their name, picture, and what this device does about them screens/call.dart     a call, ringing or in progress screens/settings.dart
 ```